 The ADSR Node generates an ADSR Envelope contour when its Trigger Input receives a trigger signal, or trigger note.
-In modular synthesizers, it’s also known as an envelope generator.
+It’s also known as an envelope generator.

-Note, that the ADSR Node does not apply an effect to a signal by itself.
+Note, that the ADSR Node does not apply any effect to a signal by itself.
 It merely generates the control signal of envelope contour.

 How to Use

-The ADSR Node requires 2 things to function: a source control signal or melody, acting as the trigger (i.e. the one that starts, or triggers the ADSR Node), and an effect Node, to be controlled by the ADSR Node.
+The ADSR Node requires 2 things to function: a source melody or control signal (acting as the trigger), and an effect Node, to be controlled by the ADSR Node.

 The simplest (and most common) is the Gain Node, because you can control its Gain setting using the ADSR Node as-is.
 To do this, simply connect the ADSR Node to the Gain-Control Input of the Gain Node.